 We use similar privacy standards to populate Points of Interest that we utilize for Strava Metro and the Global Heatmap.
 You can learn more about those practices here.

 If one of the points is inaccurate, for example, a bathroom is closed, or a water fountain isn’t working, how do I report it to the rest of the community?

 We ask that you report any issues to our maps data provider, OpenStreetMap, to reflect accurately on Strava Maps.
 This article has details on how.

 Where can I submit a Point of Interest for inclusion on the map?

 You can submit the location to our maps data provider, OpenStreetMap using the instructions found here.

-If I don’t want my activities contributing to Points of Interest, what should I do?
+What should I do if I don’t want my activities contributing to Points of Interest?

 Do hidden portions of an activity affect Points of Interest?

 We don’t take any information from maps that our community hides when we generate ‘popular’ points of interest.
 If you’ve hidden part or all of an activity’s map, your data would not be considered in determining a location’s ‘popularity.’